 I hope my story demonstrates that Hailey's Wish seeks to achieve more than just playground construction.
 We strive to create play environments that will change the lives of children with disabilities.

 Hailey's Wish strives to bring joy to the lives of children with disabilities by building and promoting accessible and inclusive community playgrounds.

-Hailey’s Wish focuses specifically on meeting the needs of those children with the most severe disabilities who are often overlooked by parks and recreation organizations when designing community playgrounds.
+Hailey’s Wish focuses specifically on meeting the needs of those children with the most severe disabilities who are often overlooked when designing community playgrounds.

 Accessible and inclusive playgrounds benefit all of our children in the community and allow them to play together regardless of their physical ability.

 To meet its goals and objectives, Hailey’s Wish operates under the following core values:

 Inclusion → Awareness → Acceptance

 Hailey's Wish helped Carroll Springs School raise $130,000 to build the Hailey's Wish Boundless Playground in Westminster Maryland.
 The playground is located on the property of Carroll Springs School on Center Street directly across from the Carroll County Farm Museum.
 This location is ideal because it is centrally located in the county for optimal accessibility by the community while also benefiting the children of this special education public school every day.
 The playground includes rubber surfacing, ramps, high-back swings, accessible activity panels and more!
 It also includes physically challenging activities.
 The playground is designed to encourage inclusion and interaction among all children without regard to physical ability.
 See more pictures of the playground in our photo gallery.